rqlite/rqlite/README.md

     bin/rqlite -h

 ### Forming a Cluster
+While not strictly necessary to run rqlite, running multiple nodes means the SQLite database is replicated.

 Start a second and third node (so a majority can still form in the event of a single node failure) like so:

     bin/rqlite -join localhost:4001 -p 4002 ~/node.2